grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 ## CortexCompactorHasNotSuccessfullyCleanedUpBlocks

-This alert fires when a Cortex compactor is not successfully deleting blocks marked for deletion since a long time.
+This alert fires when a Cortex compactor is not successfully deleting blocks marked for deletion for a long time.

 How to investigate:
 - Ensure the compactor is not crashing during compaction (ie. `OOMKilled`)